mattvenn/zero-to-asic-www/content/post/interview-with-james-stine.md

 ---
 In this interview with Professor James Stine, we talk about:

-* Why Open Source is the key to innovation
+* Why is Open Source the key to innovation?
 * What do students struggle with most when learning to design standard cell libraries?
 * What are the biggest misconceptions engineers have about standard cells?
 * What’s James' tool flow?